 Vanguard's ETF strategic model portfolios are derived from global market cap weights.
 They include exposure to U.S. and international equities and global investment-grade bonds, encompassing more than 19,000 global stocks and bonds, using low cost index-tracking exchange-traded index funds.

 The Betterment portfolio includes stock ETFs that efficiently capture the broad U.S. stock market with a value and small cap tilt, and international developed and emerging markets.
 We include bond ETFs that allow us to precisely manage the level of risk at every allocation.
 Each ETF has been selected to balance considerations of low cost and high liquidity as a means to access 12 different asset classes.
 When making the selection for each ETF, we primarily consider expense ratio, bid-ask spread, assets under management, number of holdings, currency hedging, and capital gains implications.
+We also offer the Betterment SRI portfolio.
 Learn More

 US Total Stock Market contains broad exposure to the historically strong long-term growth of the US economy.